-

 Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases.

-Our Ziwox A, mid-term Fundamental Score for USD is -6.
+Our Ziwox A, mid-term Fundamental Score for USD is -11. and Fundamental Score for CHF is -1.
 So, base on the Fundamental Score, we predict mid-term downside price movement.

 Market Overview & Performance

-In the current trading session, "Sydney & Tokyo", Market risk sentiment is Strong Risk-OFF.
-The United States Dollar and British pound recorded the strongest performance, while the Gold and Switzerland Frank are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Classic Risk-OFF.
+The Gold and Switzerland Frank recorded the strongest performance, while the New Zealand Dollar and Australian dollar are weakest so far.

 Currencies performance vs US dollar "USD"